It’s Miller Time Blog

 I used to dream about what it would be like to be a digital nomad.
 Just me, my laptop and a turquoise stretch of ocean on either side.
 I’d think about what it would be like to work from a remote location that inspired my creativity and not just a desk where I’m accounted for…

-My very first job out of college (gasp! in 2007) was anything but a typical 9-5.
+My very first job out of college was anything but a typical 9-5.
 But it’s part of who I am today.
 To this day, I’m not really sure how I came home and told my parents my first job was going to be a magician’s assistant.
 Quite literally but not literally.
-You…
+You see, I was…

 Imaging there is no Facebook.
 No Instagram.
 No Twitter.
 No Snapchat.
 What do you spend your time doing?
 Who are you telling that story to about your weekend adventure in LA rescuing the neighbor’s cat and breaking into your friend’s apartment because you were out partying but they fell asleep on the couch.
 Who is…